aspose-words/Aspose.Words-Products/words/java/conversion/docm-to-bmp/_index.md

 - Microsoft Windows or a compatible OS with Java Runtime Environment for JSP/JSF Application and Desktop Applications.
 - Get latest version of Aspose.Words for Java directly from Maven.

+- Microsoft Windows or a compatible OS with Java Runtime Environment for JSP/JSF Application and Desktop Applications.
+- Get latest version of Aspose.Words for Java directly from Maven.

 {{% /blocks/products/pf/agp/feature-section-col %}}

 {{% blocks/products/pf/agp/code-block title="Java source code for DOCM to BMP Conversion" offSpacer="" %}}